cnerg/cnerg.github.com/community/manual/expectations.md

 specific purposes including participating in meetings while living/working remotely or traveling.
 There may be rare circumstances where you need to work from home and choose to participate in a meeting, e.g. deliveries, illness, etc.
-In these situations, you should discuss whether it's appropriate to participate remotely in meetings with your advisor.
+In these situations, you should discuss with me whether it's appropriate to participate remotely in meetings.
 Specifically, in the case of illness, please use your own judgment to determine whether you are well enough to participate.

 ### Office Hours

-Choosing when you will spend time in the office as a professional is a matter of finding a balance between your personal lifestyle and work habits and being available to your advisor and colleagues for impromptu meetings and consultations.
+Choosing when you will spend time in the office as a professional is a matter of finding a balance between your personal lifestyle and work habits and being available to me and colleagues for impromptu meetings and consultations.
 It is therefore necessary to establish some regular work-day hours, typically including the middle of the day, when you can generally be found in your office most days of the week.

 ### Software/Code Review